AndrewLevinson/core-interaction-spring-2020/docs/agendas/week-7.md

 - Next up for our weekly presentations of a public site: Juri; Madeline; Paul

-<b>Due Date:</b> Uploaded to your Github repo and accessible via a link on your course homapge by next lab, March 13
+<b>Due Date:</b> Uploaded to your Github repo and accessible via a link on your course homepage by next lab, March 13